 Requires higher water pressure to make the center piece spin, so do not choose this if you know you have low water pressure.

-Strength of spray can depend a lot on the water pressure in your hose.
+The strength of spray can depend a lot on the water pressure in your hose.
 Doesn’t move or oscillate.
-Some users report leakage from the seal not being tight where it connects to the hose.

 Gentle spray and size indicated for very young children.
 Toddler play mat sprays water from its edge and fountains.
 Measures almost 5 feet across.
-Sized for one or two toddlers to play.
+Sized for 1 or 2 toddlers to play.
 Easy to attach hose with fixture.

 Material could be more durable.
 Some say the mat is smaller than they expected.